reiss-koh/reisskoh/content/publication/conference-paper_8/index.md

 ---
-title: "Large Language Models Can Control Their Own Attention"
+title: "Language Models Can Control Their Own Attention"

 tags:
   - "Long-context"